 Through Aaron’s prayers to Moses and then Moses to God, Miriam saved death from the dreaded disease.
 Still, she had to be locked outside the camp for seven days until she was cured.

 Even Jesus called people to follow him, regardless of their marital status.
 In heaven, married people will no longer have a special relationship.
 Otherwise, Jesus would have had to agree with the Sadducees on the issue raised.

 According to the Apocrypha and the Bible, Moses’ sister Miriam did not marry anyone.
-She lived her life in celibacy; later, Miriam’s position as a prophetess went to her head.
-She and Aaron, Moses’ brother, complained about Moses’ wife Cushite, and rebelled against their brother.
+She lived in celibacy; later, Miriam’s position as a prophetess went to her head.
+She and Aaron, Moses’ brother, complained about Moses’ wife, Cushite, and rebelled against their brother.
 However, Miriam’s real problem was jealousy.

 Miriam first appears in the Bible in Exodus 2:4, as she watches her baby brother float down the Nile River in a covered basket with his step so he will escape Pharaoh’s order to kill all the Jewish infants.
 Miriam boldly approached Pharaoh’s daughter, who had found the baby, and offered it to her mother.
 Moses’ mother is a nurse for Moses.

 Biography of Miriam

 Biblical places from the times of Miriam and Moses

 Miriam was not married.
 She supported her brothers Moses and Aaron during their arduous journey into the desert.
 Miriam’s desire for personal glory led her to question God.
 Miriam rebelled not only against the authority of Moses but also against God.
 If Moses had not been a special friend of God, Miriam would have died.

 Some researchers have conducted various studies on the Apocrypha about Miriam’s life, and it turns out that Miriam was not married to Caleb.
 Miriam served as a celibate prophet of God, speaking his word as directed.